Solara Active Pharma Sciences Completes Postal Ballot for Director Appointment

 Overwhelming Shareholder Support

-The postal ballot results demonstrate strong shareholder confidence in the appointment, with an impressive voting outcome across all categories of shareholders.
+The postal ballot results demonstrate exceptional shareholder confidence in the appointment, with the special resolution passed with requisite majority on March 06, 2026.

 Voting Results: Details